Nirim: History

 Nirim remained an Israel Defense Forces (IDF) outpost against the Egyptian army throughout the war.

-In 1948, the family of Salman Abu Sitta was forcibly expelled from the area, and their land, which was then known as Ma'in Abu Sitta, subsequently used to expand the kibbutz.
+As part of the 1948 Palestinian expulsions, the family of Salman Abu Sitta was forcibly expelled from the area, and their land, which was then known as Ma'in Abu Sitta, subsequently used to expand the kibbutz.

-After the war, the IDF wanted the site because of its strategic location, while the kibbutzniks wanted to move north, to the line of 200 millimeters of rain a year, so the kibbutz moved some 12 kilometers northeast to its present location, next to the site of an ancient synagogue at Horvat Maon.
+After the war, the IDF wanted the original site of Nirim, because of its strategic location, while the kibbutzniks wanted to move north, to the line of 200 mm of rain a year, so the kibbutz moved some 12 km northeast to its present location, next to the site of an ancient synagogue at Horvat Maon.

 On 12 August 1949, the IDF troop at Nirim caught an Arab man and a 10-15 year old Bedouin girl.
 They shot the man, and, following a vote, gang-raped the girl before they killed her and buried her in a shallow grave.

-Twenty soldiers who took part in the episode, including the platoon commander, were court-martialed and sent to prison, nineteen of whom were given light sentences of up to four years.
+This incident came to be known as the Nirim affair.
+Twenty soldiers who took part in the episode, including the platoon commander, were court-martialed and sent to prison, with 19 of them given light sentences of up to four years.
 The Israeli appeal court later reduced the sentences of most of the soldiers by half, saying: "At the time there was a general feeling of contempt for the life of Arabs ... and sometimes wanton events occurred in this sphere.
-All this helped create an atmosphere of 'anything goes'.
+All this helped create an atmosphere of 'anything goes'."
 The murder, rape and trial were then treated as a state secret in order to avoid embarrassment.